MAGIRT/ALA2017/README.md

-This is a website for MAGIRTS programming event at ALA Annual 2017
+This is a website for MAGIRT'S programming event at ALA Annual 2017

 ## Credits